billpsomas/simpool/README.md

 </div>

 We introduce SimPool, a simple attention-based pooling method at the end of network, obtaining clean attention maps under supervision or self-supervision.
 Attention maps of ViT-S trained on ImageNet-1k.
 For baseline, we use the mean attention map of the [CLS] token.
 For SimPool, we use the attention map a.
 Note that when using SimPool with Vision Transformers, the [CLS] token is *completely discarded*.

+> :loudspeaker: **NOTE: Considering integrating SimPool into your workflow?**
+> Use SimPool when you need attention maps of the highest quality.
+Dive into our README to learn more!